 An individual detached bungalow situated in a lovely rural position at Whiteway, near Miserden.
 This popular address is part of a close knit community and lies adjacent to Whiteway Colony, famous for its unique practice of Land Tenure.
 As Almar benefits from individual title deeds that are registered, its tenure is Freehold.
-The existing bungalow was built in the 1960’s and is of Woolaway construction.
+The existing bungalow was built in the 1960’s and is of Woolaway construction and sits in a plot of approx 0.422 of an acre (1708 sq m). .
 The current owners have commissioned progressive local design practise Musami Design, to propose a redevelopment scheme.
 After a carefully considered creative process, with local consultation and support, detailed planning permission has been obtained.
 The resulting proposal is a clever, contemporary twist on the Whiteway vernacular that promotes well being and a contemporary way of living.
 The current accommodation is arranged over one floor and comprises entrance hall, sitting/dining room, kitchen, bathroom and two bedrooms.
 The proposed replacement dwelling is sited in a more central position within the generous plot, meaning that a prospective buyer can retain the existing unit for use as a temporary home or as a secure site office and storage.
 The new design is modest, as per requirement to nod to the unit it replaces, but embraces flow and connection, with potential for future extension subject to planning permission.
 The first class design statement describes the designers vision for the build in detail and a link to this can be found within our online listing.

 The property benefits from a large garden and parking.
 The current building is well set within this plot, with a level lawn surrounding it and with a gated access from the road, with mature trees and shrubs dotted around the plot.
 The parking is to the rear of the plot, accessed from a shared lane that also serves several other properties.
 The front area of the drive at Almar is designated as a turning area for these properties.